Gençer Cansev

-Gençer Cansev (born 4 January 1989) is a Turkish professional footballer who plays as a centre-back for 24 Erzincanspor.
+Gençer Cansev (born 4 January 1989) is a Turkish professional footballer who plays as a centre-back for TFF 2.
+Lig club Beykoz Anadolu.

 Professional career

 A youth product of Küçükköyspor, he debuted with the club in the 2007–08 season.
 He began his early career with Kartalspor, Giresunspor, and Boluspor, before moving to Başakşehir in 2013.
 He helped them get promoted into the Süper Lig for the 2013–14 season.
 He made his professional debut for Başakşehir in a 0–0 Süper Lig tie with Konyaspor on 18 October 2014.

 He thereafter moved to Ankaragücü, before moving to Altay in 2018.
 Altay was promoted into the Süper Lig for the 2020–21 season, although Cansev was unable to play as he suffered two consecutive injuries to his cruciate ligaments.